chef/chef-web-docs/chef_master/source/data_retention_chef_automate.rst

 Chef Automate manages data retention of Elasticsearch indices through a tool called Reaper.
 Reaper will delete indices that fall outside of the requested retention period.
 Reaper can be configured to archive the indices scheduled for deletion to an alternate filesystem location or an S3 bucket.

 Reaper uses `Elasticsearch Curator <https://github.com/elastic/curator>`__ for indexing archives and deletions.
-Reaper relies on Elasticsearch plugins to perform any necessary archival tasks.
+Elasticsearch plugins are used to perform any necessary archival tasks.

 Example Configuration (Delete mode)
 =====================================================